dros1986/preparelatexforsubmission/README.md

 This package helps flatten directories and update paths in a LaTeX project to prepare it for journal submission.

+It does the following operations:
+- it flattens paths and put all images / PDFs in the root directory
+- it changes the paths in the tex file
+- it crops image names to 64 characters to fit ManuscriptCentral requirements.

 ## Installation

 ```bash